Let’s continue our rediscovery of the efficiency of learning methods.

 Summarization (low)

-Summarization is pretty self-explanatory; it is the process of summarizing a section of chapter you are trying to learn.
-In theory this method should work because it involves extracting the gist and higher-level meaning of learned text, which is important to understanding concepts.
+Summarization is pretty self-explanatory; it is the process of summarizing a section of the chapter you are trying to learn.
+In theory, this method should work because it involves extracting the gist and higher-level meaning of learned text, which is important to understanding concepts.

-Results from multiple studies seem to indicate that summarization helps with performance on generative measures (e.g. free recall or essays) but do not help when it comes to multiple-choice questions or other questions that do not require the student to produce information.
-Thus, it is better suited for tests that involved in the production of information rather than tests that rely on recognition of concepts.
+Results from multiple studies seem to indicate that summarization helps with performance on generative measures (e.g. free recall or essays) but does not help when it comes to multiple-choice questions or other questions that do not require the student to produce information.
+Thus, it is better suited for tests that involve the production of information rather than tests that rely on the recognition of concepts.

 Summarizing was found to be effective for those already adept at summarizing.
 The quality of the summary matters.
 Summaries that included more information and were linked to prior knowledge were shown to do better.